So you want to know how to wash a newborn baby?

 Eye Care – Use one ball of cotton wool with a swipe motion from the inside (tear duct) out.
 Dispose of the cotton, collect a new piece and repeat on the opposite eye.
 Do not rub the eye or reuse the same piece on both eyes as helps spread any infections.

 Nose and Ears – Wipe gently around these areas.
-Don not use any baby swabs to clean inside as this can result in damage to baby.
+Don’t use any baby swabs to clean inside as this can result in damage to your baby.

 Underarms – Use a soft cloth or cotton wool to clean under baby’s arms and in their arm creases.
 Use the towel to dry these areas.